ibm-cloud-docs/dr-automation-powervs/network-paring.md

 To view the network details, follow these steps:

-1. Select the workspace to view its network details.
+1. Select the workspace to view network details.
-2. Click the **Network Information** tab on the main screen to see the associated networks.
+2. Click **Network Information** on the main screen to see the associated networks.
-3. Click the **View Networks** button next to the desired workspace for detailed network data.
+3. Click **View Networks** next to the desired workspace for detailed network data.

-Following are the details about the selected network, including:
+You can see the following details about the selected network:

-- **Network Name:** The name assigned to the network.
+- **Network Name:** The name that is assigned to the network.
-- **VM Name:** Lists the names of the virtual machines connected to the network.
+- **VM Name:** Lists the names of the virtual machines that are connected to the network.
 - **Network ID:** A unique identifier for the network.
 - **Subnet Range:** Specifies the range of IP addresses within the subnet.
 - **Gateway:** Displays the gateway IP address.